hyperledger/toc/meeting-minutes/index.md

 ---
 [//]: # (SPDX-License-Identifier: CC-BY-4.0)

-# Hyperledger TOC Meetings
+# LF Decentralized Trust TAC Meetings

-The Hyperledger TOC meets weekly on Thursdays at 7:00 AM US/Pacific.
-Please see the [Hyperledger TOC calendar](https://lists.hyperledger.org/g/toc/calendar) for meeting details.
+The LF Decentralized Trust TAC meets weekly on Thursdays at 7:00 AM US/Pacific.
+Please see the [LF Decentralized Trust TAC calendar](https://lists.hyperledger.org/g/toc/calendar) for meeting details.
 Agendas are posted on [Discord](https://discord.gg/hyperledger) in advance in the #toc channel.
 Please reach out there if you have something you would like to present or discuss with the TOC.

 # Who Can Attend